ALL STATE DATA UPDATED FOR 2023

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2022)|

-As the table here and the chart below indicate, in 2021, the average wait time is slightly longer than the national average.
-This is due to the Baltimore NHC offices’ wait time being so high at 12 months.
+As the table here and the chart below indicate, in 2022, the average wait time is slightly longer than the national average.
+This is due to the Baltimore NHC offices’ wait time being higher at 10.9 months.
 The average approval rate for Maryland is slightly higher than the average approval rate.